 Salesforce PDF Generation Limits:

-- The maximum file size for a generated PDF file is 60 MB.
+- File Size: The generated PDF file cannot exceed 60 MB.

 Generate PDF Using Third-Party App: